evilpatrik/ATM/README.md

 # Uni
-This is my first project with C
+my first project with C
 It's a simple ATM with some function i present this mini project for "Basics of programming" contains 3 header and a main file